David-Lor/pnytter/README.md

   - Get a single Tweet data by Tweet ID
 - Technical details:
   - Usage of multiple Nitter instances (chosen randomly for each request)
-  - Return data as [Pydantic](https://pydantic-docs.helpmanual.io) models
+  - Return data using [Pydantic](https://pydantic-docs.helpmanual.io) objects

 The features are bound to the development of my [twitterscraper](https://github.com/David-Lor/twitterscraper).
 Features may be requested through Issues or (preferably) Pull-Requests.